MDX policies for mobile productivity apps for iOS

-The policy should be formatted as a comma-separated list of patterns in which each pattern may be preceded by a plus “+” or minus “-“.
+The policy must be formatted as a comma-separated list of patterns where a plus “+” or minus “-“ precedes each pattern.
 Inbound URLs are compared against the patterns in the order listed until a match is found.
 Once matched, the prefix dictates the action taken.

 - A minus “-“ prefix blocks the URL from being passed into this app.

 - A plus “+” prefix permits the URL to be passed into the app for handling.